canalplus/rx-player/doc/v2_to_v3.md

 If you were only using documented APIs and you follow this, you'll be ready to completely switch to a ``3.x.x`` release !

 If you don't know if you were using documented APIs, you can still check if the options, methods and events you use now are documented in the [new API](./api/index.md).
-Now, every non-documented (private) APIs are isolated in a ``_priv`` object in the rx-player instance, to simplify this process.
+Now, most non-documented (private) APIs begin by the string ``_priv_``, to simplify this process.

 ## Table of Contents